andresbrun/TrackerBlocker/README.md

   - Open the `.xcworkspace` file and build the project.
 - **Running Without Tuist**
   - Necessary files have been included to allow opening the project without relying on Tuist.
+  - Run `git submodule update --init --recursive` to clone the TrackerRadarKit submodule without relying on Tuist.
   - Just open the `.xcworkspace` file inside Apps/iOS and build the project.

 ## Build Configurations